 Data provenance has a long history of research that precedes the introduction of FN.
-Data provenance details data origination and the process in which the data arrived into the system[54].
-According to this definition data provenance can be likened to quality assurance processes surrounding software development where, once again, the job of reliability or in this case the veracity component of examining the content remains ignored.
-This area can also be revisited and the solution can be more robust than digital ledgers [55, 56] where entities can collude to lie.
+Data provenance details data origination and the process through which the data arrived into the system^[54].
+According to this definition, data provenance can be likened to quality assurance processes surrounding software development where, once again, the job of reliability or, in this case, the veracity component of examining the content remains ignored.
+This area can also be revisited and the solution can be more robust than with digital ledgers^[55,56], where entities can collude to lie.

-By maintaining archive data on fact-based as well as FN the values that associate with these stories additional information can be extracted on authors and publishers.
-Publishers and authors reputations can be manipulated in attempted to discredit [4], or perhaps increase credibility.
-Thus reputation analysis becomes problematic.
-However, by maintaining the first two elements of CL and PS and associating those values over time with both authors and publications new patterns will also emerge.
+By maintaining archive data on fact-based news, FN, and the values associated with these stories, additional information can be extracted on authors and publishers.
+Publishers' and authors' reputations can be manipulated in an attempt to decrease^[4] or increase their credibility.
+Thus, reputation analysis becomes problematic.
+However, by maintaining the first two elements of CL and PS and associating those values over time with both authors and publications, new patterns will emerge.

-In the simplest cases reporters who are artificially discredited will be easily detected when examining the body of an author's or publisher's work.
+In the simplest cases, instances in which reporters are artificially discredited will be easily detected when examining the body of an author's or publisher's work.
 Additionally, temporal analysis can detect trends in the same body of works indicating a trend toward FN or fact-based narratives.
-If authors move to different publishers or publishers change names in an attempt to hide bad reputations the characteristics of their previous work remains allowing for potential matches of emerging entities to existing bodies of work found in the archive.
+If authors move to different publishers or publishers change names in an attempt to hide bad reputations, the characteristics of their previous work remain, allowing for the matching of emerging entities to existing bodies of work found in the archive.

 This final area of FN determination relies heavily on the first two areas being developed.
-Both areas are in early stage development, so quite possibly other features will become relevant in the SP area.
-In spite of the lack of details the basic concept can be drawn, recognizing that changes will be incorporated.
+Both areas are in the early stages of development, so quite possibly other features will become relevant in the SP area.
+In spite of the lack of details, the basic concept can be drawn, recognizing that changes will be incorporated.